mithunb9/DiscordTranslateBot/README.md

-# Simple Discord Translation Bot
+# DiscordTranslateBot

-A simple Discord Translation bot that is built using discord.py and the Google Translate API.
+A simple discord translation bot that is built using discord.py and the Google Translate API.